 National Trust membership

-In comparison, for the five of us to all go on a one-off visit to our local farm/soft play venue it costs just over £40 in Winter and £60 in Summer.
+In comparison, for the five of us to all go on a one-off visit to our local farm/soft play venue it costs just over £40 in winter and £60 in summer.
 I’d never thought of myself as an NT-type person, but I absolutely love it and more importantly so do the children.
-This year alone, we must have visited in excess of 20 times, and just as frequently in the Autumn and Winter as in the Spring and Summer.
+This year alone, we must have visited in excess of 20 times, and just as frequently in the autumn and winter as in the spring and summer.

-I can only speak for the places that we’ve visited, but they all have good facilities and are really geared up for children, with plenty of activities.
+I can only speak for the places we’ve visited, but they all have good facilities and are really geared up for children with plenty of activities.
 My younger ones are happy to have big spaces to run around in, but are already taking an interest in the things that they see outside.
 They can also take part in many of the arts and craft activities that are set up at many venues.

 Sofia, being older, is far more engaged.
 She loves looking around the houses and doing some of the activities such as dressing up and eye spy.
 She has also been doing their 50 things to do before you’re 11 3/4.